TDPS-Mihotel/teamwork/Zenhub.md

 ⚠️Generally, team members are supposed to establish issues in Github.
 Zenhub is just a tool to help us have an eye on our project progress.

-#### Panel setting up
+#### Card setting up

 This part is one of the most important step to do the project management which is related to the **division of team members** and the **project progress**.
-Therefore, in order to **develope the project systematically** and **finish the project on time**, it is necessary to learn how to set up the panel.
+Therefore, in order to **develope the project systematically** and **finish the project on time**, it is necessary to learn how to set up the card.

-- The following figure is the panel setting up page, which will appear automatically as soon as the users click on **New Issues** bond.
+- The following figure is the card setting up page, which will appear automatically as soon as the users click on **New Issues** bond.

 ![](Tutorial_Zenhub/setting_up.png)

-##### How to import the content of the issue into the panel
+##### How to import the content of the issue into the card

 ![](Tutorial_Zenhub/import.png)